shoaibur/Recommendation/README.md

   * Content Based Recommendation (Base):

-      **File**: ```content_based_recommendation_base.py```
+      * **File**: ```content_based_recommendation_base.py```

-      **Description**: This is the fundamental approach to content-based recommendations.
+      * **Description**: This is the fundamental approach to content-based recommendations.
 The model leverages item features and known user preferences to predict which items a user may find relevant.
 It typically employs techniques like term frequency-inverse document frequency (TF-IDF) and cosine similarity to measure the relevance between user preferences and item features.

   * Content Based Recommendation (BERT)

       * **File**: ```content_based_recommendation_bert.py```

       * **Description**: This model enhances traditional content-based recommendations using BERT (Bidirectional Encoder Representations from Transformers).
 BERT allows for more sophisticated feature extraction from item content, capturing context and semantics in a way that traditional methods might miss.
 This model can be particularly useful for recommending text-based items like articles or books.

+# Data
+For effective recommendation, the system requires rich datasets to understand and model the underlying patterns in user-item interactions.
+This repository leverages three example datasets.
+The generation of these synthetic datasets are outlined in **generate_data.ipynb** notebook.

+* **products.json**: This is a json file that includes the details about different products or items.
+The key of the json object represents product_id and each item has three fields: name, description, and category of the items.
+* **users.csv**: This file provides details about each user.
+The attributes include: id, gender, location, age, occupation, and preferred_category.
+* **interactions.csv**: This dataset captures the interactions between users and products.
+It provides a snapshot of which user interacted with which product and can also include details like ratings, timestamps, etc., depending on the specifics of the dataset.
+Key attributes are: user_id, product_id, and rating.

 **Examples & Tests**